kyma-project/kyma/docs/application-connector/08-05-trigger-lambda-with-event.md

 ## Steps

-1. Use this example request body with defined AsyncAPI specification to register a service to the desired Application:

 1. Register an event service with this AsyncAPI specification to the desired Application.

    >**NOTE:** See [this](#tutorials-get-the-client-certificate) tutorial to learn how to register a service.